12-Week Intensive English Program

 - Off-campus Housing- The Off-Campus Housing Office has lists of apartments and houses to share offered by private persons.
 You should view the room or apartment before making a decision. http://www.housing.mun.ca/och/welcome.php

 Students must have adequate medical insurance.
 The university health plan must be purchased at registration.
-(Cost as of February 2010 $280 CAD for 4 calendar months)
+(Cost is approximately $280 CAD for 4 calendar months)

 Policy on Refunds